Rohit-Ramawat/Book-Now/README.md

 Bus Tickets Reservation System.
-This application is designed to serve the purpose of online booking and reservation of bus tickets of various bus travel agencies.
+This application is designed to serve the purpose of online booking and reservation of bus tickets of various bus travel agencies.Also various